lachezar/Arduino-Playground/cannon/readme.md

 To control the cannon use the arrows or touch (if you have touch screen device).

-Here is a [Vine with the concept](https://vine.co/v/hhPXA0EWuMh).
-I am still missing few parts to make a decent prototype.
+Here is a [Vine with the concept](https://vine.co/v/hhPXA0EWuMh). <del>I am still missing few parts to make a decent prototype.</del> Here is a [video with the fully operational cannon](www.youtube.com/watch?v=kpN9SZHvAV).

 Constructing the water tank: